Sima Hydroelectric Power Station

-The Sima Power Station is a hydroelectric power station located in the municipality Eidfjord in Vestland, Norway.
+The Sima Power Station is a hydroelectric power station located in Eidfjord Municipality in Vestland, Norway.
 It stands at the mouth of the Sima River.
-The facility Lang-Sima operates at an installed capacity of 500 MW, and has an average annual production of 1,212 GWh.
-The facility Sy-Sima has an installed capacity of 620 MW, and an average annual production of 1,640 GWh.
+The facility Lang-Sima operates at an installed capacity of 500 MW, and has an average annual production of 1212 GWh.
+The facility Sy-Sima has an installed capacity of 620 MW, and an average annual production of 1640 GWh.
 Operator is Statkraft.